Do you remember those moving portraits and images in Harry Potter?

 Use GIFs to instill curiosity or build anticipation

 If you are about to release new products or offers, you can use GIFs to create a GIF that provides a sneak peek into the upcoming release, as Tinker has done here.

-They have used the GIF to tease about an upcoming sale and limited edition launch all within the same email.
-The GIFs also provide virtually little to no information about the product that leaves customers on a cliffhanger and anticipates the following email to get more details on the release.
+They have used the GIF to tease about an upcoming sale and limited edition launch, all within the same email.
+And the GIFs also provide virtually little to no information about the product, leaving customers on a cliffhanger and anticipating the following email to get more details on the release.